Jamie956/Jamie956.github.io/post/angular.md

+### Angular

+An Angular application is a tree of components, and there is always a root application component.

 ### Platform

 - Angular comes with a leaner core library and makes additional features available as separate packages that can be used as needed.
 It also has many tools that push it beyond a simple framework, including the following: